I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

-Sports: people either love them or hate them.
+Sports: People either love them or hate them.
 Whether it's watching them or playing them, they either can’t get enough of it, or even a little is too much.
 It’s either a bonding activity, or it’s alienating to those who don’t know how to or can’t play.

 My sport of choice is baseball.
 I understand that baseball is not everyone’s cup of tea, even for some sports fans.
 It has been labeled boring, ruined by steroids, fixed by its organizers, corrupted by segregation, and even to this day, is still only played at the professional level by men.
 So, why bother watching?
 Below are some reasons why I love the game and why it means so much to its fans.

 I had a teacher in high school who once said, “I’d rather watch paint dry than watch a baseball game.”
-For many, it’s too slow paced.
-An ideal inning for your favorite team can mean having the pitcher throw three strikeouts with no movement in the field.

 Baseball arrives with the warm weather, and in the northeast, that’s a big deal after a long winter.
 Opening day arrives with the spring thaw, and the bulk of the season is played at the peak of summer.
 Many summer activities can be accompanied by a game playing on the radio while sitting out on the back porch swatting at mosquitoes, waiting for a movie to start at the drive-in, or fishing by the lake.

 As the days get longer, and the nights get warmer, fans can sit at the stadium under the bright stadium lights at night in shorts and t-shirts.
 Caps and sunglasses shield from the bright sun during afternoon games.
 Players wait out rain delays while the field is covered by a giant tarp.
-As the season winds down, so do the long days, folding in on itself until The World Series wraps everything up, and we go back inside to hibernate for the winter.
+As the season winds down, so do the long days, folding in on itself until the World Series wraps everything up, and we go back inside to hibernate for the winter.

 Uniforms and Equipment